The 7 Deadly Resume Sins That Get You Rejected

 The lowest hanging fruit.
 Almost none of the resumes I screen include soft skills.

+When I worked with hiring managers at Google and Groupon, they obsessed over those.
 They can teach you technical skills.
 They cannot teach you critical thinking, collaboration, or communication.

 If you do not believe it, look at hiring processes at Google, Meta, and Amazon and compare how many interviews evaluate soft skills vs core skills.